-Whenever you hover over any date on your calendar (single listing or multi-calendar), you will see a tooltip.
+Whenever you hover over any price on your calendar (single listing or multi-calendar), you will see a tooltip.
 This tooltip will help you understand how every rate in your calendar is calculated along with the customizations applying to that date!

 Here’s what the different prices/terms on the tooltip mean: